-Bill is a research scientist in the George Perkins Marsh Institute at Clark University, and former Director of the Masters in Animals and Public Policy (MAPP) program at Tufts University.
+Bill is a research scientist in the George Perkins Marsh Institute at Clark University, Research Fellow at the social science think-tank NewKnowledge, and former Director of the Masters in Animals and Public Policy (MAPP) program at Tufts University.

-The focus of Bill’s work is the ethics and politics of sustainability.
+The focus of Bill’s work is the ethics of sustainability with an emphasis on animals and alternative paradigms of conservation (e.g., compassionate conservation, rewilding, social nature).
 Schooled in ethics, geography, and political theory, his interdisciplinary approach examines why and how we ought to care for nature and society.

 Sustainability is more than preserving a global elite’s lifestyle or ensuring humanity’s mere survival in an era of rampant environmental change.
 At its roots, it is about sustaining the well being of people, animals, and nature across the planet, now and into the distant future.
 Sustainability needs, therefore, to be both scientifically and ethically sound.
 Its facts and values need to be transparent and accountable to society, while its goals must serve the good of the entire community of life.